michaelchughes/michaelchughes.com/content/pages/Join.md

 #### Statistical Machine Learning

-* **Semi-supervised training of latent variable models** [[My AISTATS 2018 paper]({filename}/papers/HughesEtAl_AISTATS_2018.pdf)]: How do we learn from datasets when labeled measurements are rare but unlabeled measurements are easy?
+* **Semi-supervised training of latent variable models** [[My AISTATS 2018 paper]({static}/papers/HughesEtAl_AISTATS_2018.pdf)]: How do we learn from datasets when labeled measurements are rare but unlabeled measurements are easy?
 Labels we wish to predict are often expensive, time-consuming, or dangerous to collect (e.g. does a patient respond to this medication?), but we have many thousands of *unlabeled* data measurements that might be useful (patient records).
 How can we make sure this works even when our model is wrong?

-* **Bayesian nonparametric models** [[My NIPS 2015 paper]]({filename}/papers/HughesStephensonSudderth_NIPS_2015.pdf), [[Bayesian Nonparametrics in Python (BNPy) package]](https://bnpy.readthedocs.io) : Many clustering algorithms require the number of clusters to be chosen in advance before any model fitting.
+* **Bayesian nonparametric models** [[My NIPS 2015 paper]]({static}/papers/HughesStephensonSudderth_NIPS_2015.pdf), [[Bayesian Nonparametrics in Python (BNPy) package]](https://bnpy.readthedocs.io) : Many clustering algorithms require the number of clusters to be chosen in advance before any model fitting.
 Can we apply Bayesian nonparametric models to 'let the data speak' and learn a posterior distribution over possible clusterings that adapts to the complexity of the data at hand?
 How do we avoid the local optima that might result?

 * **Latent Variable Models with Neural Networks for Recognition**: I'm excited about [deep generative models](https://www.shakirm.com/slides/DeepGenModelsTutorial.pdf) and variational autoencoders as ways to do fast inference for flexible model families.
+See my [[AABI 2019 paper]({static}/papers/ZhangHughes_AABI_2019.pdf)] with Lily Zhang on amortized VI for model comparison for some ideas of directions here.

 * **Models that are Robust to Missing Data**: How do we make good statistical predictions when some measurements are missing, or measurements happen at many different frequencies (some every minute, some irregularly every dozen hours or so)?

 #### Machine Learning applications in Healthcare

-* **Intensive Care Interventions** [[My AMIA CRI 2017 paper]({filename}/papers/GhassemiWuHughesEtAl_AMIACRI2017.pdf)], [[MIMIC dataset](https://mimic.physionet.org/)]: Patients in the intensive care units of hospitals are evolving all the time.
+* **Intensive Care Interventions** [[My AMIA CRI 2017 paper]({static}/papers/GhassemiWuHughesEtAl_AMIACRI2017.pdf)], [[MIMIC dataset](https://mimic.physionet.org/)]: Patients in the intensive care units of hospitals are evolving all the time.
 Can we predict when they will need mechanical ventilators based on sensor readings?
 Could we do so far enough in advance that we might helpfully change clinical workflow?

 * **Depression**: Patients who suffer from depression often look to antidepressant drugs, but currently psychiatrists have trouble knowing which of many drugs will work for that patient.
 Can we use probabilistic ML to predict which drug will work for a patient based on their history?